fuzzylabs/matcha/docs/getting-started.md

 When you run this command, you'll be taken to the Azure login screen in a web browser window, and you'll be asked if you want to allow the Azure CLI to access your Azure account.
 You'll need to grant this permission in order for Matcha to gain access to your Azure account when it provisions infrastructure.

-> Note: you'll need certain permissions in order for Matcha to work.
-If you're unsure, you can just run `matcha` and it will tell you if you're missing any permissions.
+> Note: you'll need certain permissions for Matcha to work.
+If you're unsure, you can run `matcha provision` and if your Azure account is missing the required permissions, the `provision` command will tell you.
 For specifics around permissions, please see our explainer on [Azure Permissions](azure-permissions.md).

 Next, let's provision: